 4. Perhaps my manager didn’t know I was being paid less?

 The desire to believe that your manager wouldn’t “do that to me” is why many women consider the possibility that their manager didn’t know their female staff were being paid less.
 But managers see salary lines.
 They know how much everyone they supervise works for.
-That’s like the #6 thing of being a manager – nobody who actually has access to salary information fails to look at it.
-The knowledge in itself is a form of power and every manager I know looks to make sure everyone at the very least that anyone who works for them makes less, and that their people are on parity with staff supervised by other managers.
+That’s like the #6 thing of 10 things you know when you’re a manager, because nobody who actually has access to salary information fails to look at it.
+The knowledge in itself is a form of power, and every new manager I know looks to see what everyone makes, and if their people are on parity with staff supervised by other managers.

 Really, even the acknowledgment that it’s happening, and that a manager is working on it (rather than a manager looking at an employee with a, “But look, my hands are tied!” look), goes a long way.
 Really, that just makes a manager look weak (I can’t do it), incompetent (I don’t know how to do it), lazy (I don’t want to do it) or okay with inequity (I won’t do it).
 In any event – unless a manager is hustling, they are probably losing their employee’s respect as their leader.

 Making sure that everyone is taken care of financially is one of the ways that a manager looks out for their team and builds trust.
 In fact, a Gallup poll said that the definition of a great manager is someone who, “builds relationships that create trust, open dialogue, and full transparency,” and AskaManager.com suggests that the role of a good manager is someone who makes good employees feel appreciated, heard, and as if someone is “looking out” for them.
 It’s hard to feel like a manager considers you a valued member of the team and is looking out for you if they let you walk into a meeting with spinach in your teeth, much less let you get paid 25% than the guy sitting right next to you in the meeting.

 So as a woman, how am I disadvantaged when negotiating?